A good diagram is worth a thousand equations — let’s create more of these!

 And how would you classify this diagram, for exploring visual patterns that activate selected channels?

 I would classify the diagram below as a good example of data-viz.
-A trippy visualization does not make it a piece data-art.
+A trippy visualization does not make it a piece of data art.
 In this case, the focus is on network architecture abstraction and presenting relevant data (input images activating a given channel).

 Explanatory architecture diagrams